 Experiential therapy offers a unique path to healing.
 It helps people connect with their emotions, rebuild trust, and develop lifelong coping skills.

 Addiction often comes from deeper emotional wounds, trauma, or unhealthy thought patterns.
 Experiential therapy helps uncover these root causes in a safe, supportive space.
-It also helps clients develop confidence, emotional awareness, and new ways to handle stress and cravings.
+It also allows clients to develop confidence, emotional awareness, and new ways to handle stress and cravings.

 This therapy helps treat various conditions, including: